YuriSizuku/demo-SdlFramework/README.md

 create `./externlib` folder and put the libraries in here , see  `CMakeLists.txt` in detail.

 Use cmake  to generate visual studio sln project.
-Mingw is not tested.
+Mingw is not tested.d

 ```cmd
 mkdir build